teholm/amazon-guardduty-hands-on/README.md

 3. Click on the **UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration** finding to view the full details.

 Looking at the finding details you can see that this is actually a **High Severity** finding.
 This finding informs you of attempts to run AWS API operations from a host outside of EC2, using temporary AWS credentials that were created on an EC2 instance in your AWS account.
-This could mean your EC2 instance might be compromised, and the temporary credentials from the instance have been exfiltrated to a remote host outside of AWS.
+This means your EC2 instance has been compromised, and the temporary credentials from the instance have been exfiltrated to a remote host outside of AWS.

-> You will notice that each GuardDuty finding has an assigned severity level and value that can help you determine your response to a potential security issue that is highlighted by the finding.
-These severity levels are preset by AWS but we have seen customers modify these values in their automation workflows to better align the risk of that finding in the context of their environment.
+> You will notice that each GuardDuty finding has an assigned severity level and value (low, medium, or high) that can help you determine your response to a potential security issue that is highlighted by the finding.
+These severity levels are preset by AWS but we have seen customers modify these values in their automation workflows to better align the risk of that finding in the context of their environment and requirements.

 ### View the CloudWatch Event Rule